ericoporto/ags-manual-wiki/UpgradeTo36.md

 ## Upgrading to AGS 3.6

 AGS version 3.6 is another big change to AGS.
 First of all, this release presents a SDL2-based engine.
-For about 2 decades AGS engine was based on Allegro 4 graphic library, which was discontinued somewhere in the early 2010s, so this is overdue.
+For about 2 decades the AGS engine was based on the Allegro 4 graphic library, which was discontinued somewhere in the early 2010s, so this is overdue.

 Secondly, both the Editor and the Engine have full Unicode support now.
 This means that you may use any language whatsoever in scripts, object descriptions, and custom properties, as well as translations, - so long as you also provide proper Unicode fonts.